afshinyarinia/SnappFoodTest/README.md

 * better swagger docs with better request and response data
 * more edge case tests
 * using repository for estimation clients
-* cache queries like the get report (probably using redis)
+* cache queries like the get vendors delayed order report (probably using redis)
 * I didn't have enough time for it :)

 # Running Project With Docker